-Today’s global landscape is volatile and unpredictable.
-From unpredictable natural disasters to escalating geopolitical tensions and unforeseen emergencies, business disruptions are not only frequent, but to be expected.
-Supply chain disruptions can be severe, having the potential to incapacitate supply chains, leading to delays, rising costs, and dissatisfaction from customers and regulators alike.
+It is not possible to have a supply chain that never experiences a problem.
+From natural disasters to escalating geopolitical tensions and unforeseen accidents, disruptions are not only frequent, but to be expected.
+Disruptions can be severe, having the potential to incapacitate supply chains, leading to delays, rising costs, and dissatisfaction from customers and regulators alike.
 Supply chain resilience, therefore, is not just a luxury, but a necessity.

 Whether your business is local and small or a large, multinational enterprise, adopting a proactive approach to supply chain resilience will be the key to mitigating risks and to gaining a competitive advantage.
-While business leaders may not be able to predict the future, by developing supply chain resilience, their businesses will be able to handle the supply chains risks that constantly emerge.
+By developing supply chain resilience, you will be able to handle the supply chains risks that constantly emerge.

 As Carl Sagan famously said, “If you wish to make an apple pie from scratch, you must first invent the universe.”
 Similarly, to improve and strengthen your supply chain, you must first understand how it works.
-Start by mapping your supply chain, tracing all elements from raw materials to final delivery to the customer.
-This way you can understand where there are weak links or potential issues, from non-compliant suppliers, transportation bottlenecks, or geographic dependencies.
-Establish your company’s risk thresholds, categorizing and ranking potential risks, and institute regular risk assessments.
+Start by mapping your supply chain.
+This can include your suppliers, logistics nodes, transportation lanes, warehouses, distribution centers and so forth.

-Then, get to know your suppliers a bit more, and use this information to make educated decisions about your suppliers.
+Then, get to know your suppliers a bit more, especially the risks they introduce into your business.
+Use this information to make educated decisions about your suppliers.
 Your business may need to diversify its supplier base, or take steps to ensure that your suppliers are all compliant with relevant global regulations.
 Or, if you find a supplier is non-compliant or unreliable, you may choose to research and find other suppliers that could better serve your supply chain needs.

 Figure 1: A balance of visibility, agility, and resiliency will in turn drive greater readiness in the wake of disruption